Kigali City Vacations

-Spanning several ridges and valleys, the Rwanda capital of Kigali is an attractive city of lush hillsides, flowing trees, winding boulevards and bustling streets.
-Compared to the chocking congestion of Kampala (Uganda) and the sinister edge of Nairobi (Kenya), Kigali is more a kin to a tranqui mountain hamlet, perched on the edge of an intensively cultivated and terraced countryside.
+Spanning several ridges and valleys, the Rwanda capital of Kigali is an attractive city of lush hillsides, flowing trees, winding boulevards, and bustling streets.
+Compared to the choking congestion of Kampala (Uganda) and the sinister edge of Nairobi (Kenya), Kigali is more a kin to a tranquil mountain hamlet, perched on the edge of an intensively cultivated and terraced countryside.

 It wasn’t always like this.
 Kigali exists as a testament to the peace and order that has defined Rwanda’s trajectory for more than two decades, though it bore the brunt of the genocide in 1994.
 When the Rwandan patriotic front (RPF) finally captured Kigali after 100 days of systematic slaughter, dead and decaying bodies littered the streets.
 Dogs were shot en masse as they had developed a taste for human flesh.

-In recent years, a massive amount of rehabilitation work has restored the city the city of former graces, while increasing waves of foriegh investiment have sparked a number of ambitious of building projects.
+In recent years, a massive amount of rehabilitation work has restored the city of former graces, while increasing waves of foreign investment have sparked a number of ambitious of building projects.
 Indeed, the rebirth of the capital has seen a surprising measure of cosmopolitanism take hold, and today Kigali is arguably one of the most pleasant cities in the whole of East Africa.

-Kigali was founded in 1907 by German colonisers, but did not become the capital untill Rwanda independence in 1962.
-Although Rwandan power was traditionally centred in Huye (Butare), Kigali was located becouse of its central location.
-Walking Kigali’s streets today, it is hard to imagin the horrows that unfolded here during those 100 days of madness in1994.
-Roadblocks, manned by interahamwe militia, were set up at strategic points through out the city and thousands upon thousands of Rwandans were bludgeoned or hacked to death.
+Kigali was founded in 1907 by German colonizers but did not become the capital until Rwanda’s independence in 1962.
+Although Rwandan power was traditionally centered in Huye (Butare), Kigali was located because of its central location.
+Walking Kigali’s streets today, it is hard to imagine the horrows that unfolded here during those 100 days of madness in1994.
+Roadblocks, manned by Interahamwe militia, were set up at strategic points throughout the city and thousands upon thousands of Rwandans were bludgeoned or hacked to death.
 People swarmed to the churches in search of sanctually, but the killers followed them there and showed them a complete lack of mercy or compassion.

 While all of this horror took place for days and nights on end, the UN Assistant mission for Rwanda (UNAMIR) stood by and watched, held back by the bureaucrats and politicians who failed to grasp the magnitude of what was unfolding.
 In its defence, UNAMIR was bound by a restrictive mandate that prevented it from taking preliminary action, though it has been argued that the tragedy is that more deliberate action could have saved untold lives.